kjmarshall/NNet/README.md

 NNet is a basic deep learning C++ template library that implements different types of layer based neural network architectures.
 The NNet library is both fast and flexible owing to its use of compile time polymorphism in layer, optimizer, and activation function design, and its use of dynamic dispatch in network training.
 NNet allows for the easy construction of dense fully connected feed forward networks.
 Data of different ranks and numeric type (e.g. float, double) can be handled in a straightforward way by overloading the `NumericTraits` template class.
 The library takes advantage of modern C++17 programming techniques.
 Examples of the library's use are provided with sample documentation discussed below.

 ## Documentation and Derivations
-Rigorous derivations for various learning algorithms (e.g. back propagation) are documented in a living LaTex document (see [docs/nnet-kmarshal.pdf](./docs/nnet-kmarshal.pdf)).
-All Derivations almost exclusively use Einstein summation notation (ESN).
+Derivations for various learning algorithms (e.g. back propagation) are documented in a LaTex document (see [docs/nnet-kmarshal.pdf](./docs/nnet-kmarshal.pdf)).
+All derivations exclusively use Einstein Summation Notation (ESN).
 Those that are unfamiliar with ESN may consult the well written ESN document [docs/esn-barr.pdf](./docs/esn-barr.pdf).

 # Contributions and Contact Information
-This project initially started because I was interested in designing and implementing deep net architectures.
  Outside contributions as pull requests (PRs) and discussions are welcome.
-Feel free to contact me through my [LinkedIn](http://www.linkedin.com/in/kevin-j-marshall).
+Feel free to contact me through GitHub.

 ## Table of Contents